Rosanna Arkle Shows Underboob & Pulls Up ‘Honey’ Top On Instagram

 “No AC is NOT an option lmao,” wrote a fan, referring to the caption.

 In addition, Rosanna shared another sultry photo on February 5, that time showing a hint of underboob in a black bikini top.
-The update was a selfie and the sensation stood outside in a patio area and faced a circular mirror straight-on.
+The update was a selfie, and the sensation stood outside in a patio area and faced a circular mirror straight-on.
 Her top hugged her cleavage and small cutouts added a risqué vibe to her look.
 She paired it with high-waisted yellow pants and took the snap with her right hand, smiling and looking at her phone screen.